Dyslexia

 Word retrieval difficulties: Individuals with Dyslexia may experience difficulties in retrieving words from memory, both in spoken and written language.
 They may struggle to find the right words or experience word-finding pauses during conversation or writing.
 It's important to note that Dyslexia is not just a visual or reading problem, but rather a specific learning difference that affects language processing.

-Tips on Differentiating Curriculum for Students with Dyslexia Although Dyslexia cannot be cured, various strategies and accommodations can help individuals manage their difficulties.
+Although Dyslexia cannot be cured, various strategies and accommodations can help students manage their difficulties.
 Below are some ideas.

-Providing Multi-sensory Instruction
+Providing Multi-sensory instruction

 Multi-sensory instruction is an approach that engages multiple senses to reinforce learning.
 For students with Dyslexia, this approach can be incredibly effective as it builds stronger neural connections in the brain.
 The simultaneous use of visual, auditory, tactile, and kinesthetic inputs can make learning more meaningful, engaging, and effective.